NCAR/GeoCAT/pages/citation.md

 Geoscience Community Analysis Toolkit: \<Software package name\> [Software].
 Boulder, CO: UCAR/NCAR - Computational and Informational System Lab. doi:\<DOI\>.**

+DOI for each GeoCAT software tool can be found in their own GitHub repository or documentation.
 In the above citation text, update the software package name as appropriate.
-DOI for each GeoCAT software tool can be found in their own GitHub repository or documentation.
+For example, if you used GeoCAT-comp (i.e. the computational component of GeoCAT):

+**Visualization & Analysis Systems Technologies.
+(Year).
+Geoscience Community Analysis Toolkit: GeoCAT-comp [Software].
+Boulder, CO: UCAR/NCAR - Computational and Informational System Lab. doi:10.5281/zenodo.6607205.**

 Instead, if you would like to cite a specific version of any GeoCAT software, use the following
 text: